amoffat/supertag/source/glossary.rst

         :term:`collection`.
 Tags are linked to files in a many-to-many relationship: a tag can apply to many files, and a file can be labeled with many tags.

+    tagdir
+        A :term:`tag` as represented in a :term:`collection` as a directory.

     filedir
         A filedir is how you access the intersection of the :term:`tags <tag>` in a path.
 By default, it is the mathematical symbol for set intersection, ``⋂``